Elizabeth M.Y. Lee, Ph.D.

 Graduate Researcher

-jonis AT uci.edu
+jonis AT uci.edu | LinkedIn

 Office: ET 608

 Joni Spencer is a Ph.D. student in Materials Science and Engineering.
 In 2023, she graduated from Florida International University with a B.S. in Chemistry and a B.S. in Mathematical Sciences.
 Her undergraduate research was in computational astrochemistry, specifically in understanding reaction pathways of acetaldehyde and ammonia in interstellar clouds.
-Her interests have since shifted to the field of clean energy, and her doctoral research focuses on modeling electrochemical water splitting reactions and understanding the effects of solvation and finite temperatures on these reactions.
+Her interests have since shifted to the field of clean energy, and her doctoral research focuses on modeling electrochemical oxygen evolution reactions and understanding the effects of solvation and finite temperatures on these reactions.
 She is a recipient of the Prime Minister’s Scholarship for Antigua & Barbuda.
 In her spare time, she is an avid photographer, baker, and domino player.

 Sydney To